-We believe that young adults 18+ affected with ASD and developmental disabilities have needs and desires like everyone else and the ability to attain a reasonable interactive life with society such as the desire to dream and a motivation to learn, to contribute and feel of value, to intermix with society but so many of these adults need support to do so.
+We believe that young adults 18+ affected with ASD, intellectual and developmental disabilities have needs and desires like everyone else and the ability to attain a reasonable interactive life with society such as the desire to dream and a motivation to learn, to contribute and feel of value, to intermix with society but so many of these adults need support to do so.

 In the past ten years Autism diagnoses has nearly doubled; representing over 3.5 million Americans (one in 59 children in 2014) and is considered the fastest growing developmental disability among children.